ICEI-PUC-Minas-PMV-ADS/pmv-ads-2024-1-e5-proj-empext-t4-pmv-ads-2024-1-e5-projjpstudiobarber/README.md

 Irá aparecer as solicitações abaixo:

 Enter keystore password:
 Re-enter new password:
 Enter the distinguished name.
-Provide a single dot (.) to leave a sub-component empty or press ENTER to use the defaul What is your first and last name?
+Provide a single dot (.) to leave a sub-component empty or press ENTER to use the default

+What is your first and last name?
 (Preencher o primeiro e último nome)
   [Unknown]:  Armando Amorim
 What is the name of your organizational unit?
 (Nome da unidade organizacional)
   [Unknown]:  JP Studio Barber
 What is the name of your organization?
 (Nome da organização)
   [Unknown]:  JP Studio Barber
 What is the name of your City or Locality?
 (Cidade)
   [Unknown]:  Belo Horizonte
 What is the name of your State or Province?
 (Estado)
   [Unknown]:  Minas Gerais
 What is the two-letter country code for this unit?
   [Unknown]:  MG
 Is CN=Armando Amorim, OU=JP Studio Barber, O=JP Studio Barber, L=Belo Horizonte, ST=Minas Gerais, C=MG correct?
   [no]:  yes

 Generating 2.048 bit RSA key pair and self-signed certificate (SHA384withRSA) with a validity of 10.000 days
 for: CN=Armando Amorim, OU=JP Studio Barber, O=JP Studio Barber, L=Belo Horizonte, ST=Minas Gerais, C=MG
 [Storing my-release-key.jks]

 #### 8.5.
 INICIAR O PROCESSO DE BUILD